Summer is here and that can only mean one thing — it’s vacation time!

 To help save money, make sure to pack everything you need before setting out on your trip, as Woroch suggests.
 For instance, if you’re headed to the beach, make sure to bring sunscreen and towels.

-Wherever you go, make sure to bring your own phone chargers and camera batteries; that way, you can avoid paying exorbitant prices on these touristy items once you reach your destination.
+Wherever you go, make sure to bring your own phone chargers; that way, you can avoid paying exorbitant prices on these touristy items once you reach your destination.

 7. Stock up on Restaurant Discounts Beforehand

 Chain restaurants are common to encounter on road-trip routes.
 Maximize your savings at these dining places by finding discounted gift cards for chain restaurants like Olive Garden and Chili’s before your trip.
 Per Woroch, sites like GiftCardGranny.com are great online resources to purchase these.

 Minster Bank Can Help

 By implementing these strategies, you’ll be well on your way to managing your money and enjoying significant savings on your next road trip.

 Travel safely – see how Minster Bank can help protect you from identity theft on your next vacation.